computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 which we are developing with no prerequisites to enable multiple opportunities for majors and non-majors alike to engage with foundational concepts and perspectives offered by our discipline.

-At time of writing, our proposals are working their way through institutional approval processes.
+At time of writing, our proposals are moving through institutional approval processes.
 We still need to document our further reflections on our use of the Curricular Practices Workbook and establish methods of assessment for our new program learning outcomes.
 Our curricular changes will be incrementally rolled out over the next several years,